-ACS Award In The Chemistry Of Materials
+ACS Award in the Chemistry of Materials

-Born in 1954, Rolison earned a B.S. in chemistry at Florida Atlantic University in 1975 and a Ph.D. in chemistry at the University of North Carolina, Chapel Hill, under Royce W. Murray in 1980.
-She joined NRL as a research chemist later that year.
-She is currently head of the lab’s Advanced Electrochemical Materials section and adjunct full professor of chemistry at the University of Utah.
+Kaner, 53, earned an A.B. in chemistry from Brown University in 1980 and a Ph.D. in inorganic chemistry from the University of Pennsylvania in 1984.
+He then worked as a postdoctoral fellow at UC Berkeley.
+In 1987, he joined the chemistry faculty at UCLA.
+He became a full professor of chemistry in 1993 and a professor of materials science and engineering in 2002.

-Her other honors include election as a fellow of the Materials Research Society, the Association for Women in Science, and the American Association for the Advancement of Science.
-She has served on a number of editorial advisory boards.
+Over his career, Kaner has published more than 250 scientific papers and produced 14 patents.
+He has received the David & Lucile Packard Fellowship in Science & Engineering as well as Alfred P. Sloan, John Simon Guggenheim, and J. William Fulbright fellowships.

-Rolison will present the award address before the Division of Inorganic Chemistry.
+Kaner will present the award address before the ACS Division of Inorganic Chemistry.

 Join the conversation